leonibr/glacial-cache/README.md

 ### License

-GlacialCache.PostgreSQL is open source software licensed under the **MIT License**.
+GlacialCache is open source software licensed under the **MIT License**.
 See the `LICENSE` file for details.